 A deficiency is a condition found not to be in compliance with the requirements of the relevant convention or regulation.
-All deficiencies identified by U.S. Coast Guard personnel shall be reported to the ACS and vessel representative.
-Deficiencies should only be issued (on Vessel/Facility Inspection Requirements, Form CG-835,) if a classification society surveyor is not immediately available to attend the vessel, is unwilling to note it immediately as a Condition of Class, or if an ACS is unfamiliar with the provisions contained within this guidance.
-A CG-835 should not be issued for deficiencies identified by a MI that are issued as a Condition of Class by the ACS.
+All deficiencies identified by U.S. Coast Guard personnel shall be reported to the ACS and vessel representative and be recorded on Vessel Inspection Requirements, Form CG-835V.
+A CG-835V should not be issued for deficiencies identified by a MI that are already issued as a Condition of Class or statutory finding by the ACS.

 The MI must notify the local office of the ACS that issued the relevant certificates of the related deficiency.
 Involvement of the ACS in the correction of deficiencies related to equipment, hull, structure, or ISM items is strongly encouraged.
 For deficiencies discovered by the U.S. Coast Guard, which fall under the authorization of the ACS, the deficiency should specify that corrective measures be made to the satisfaction of the ACS.
 The ACS's surveyor may extend or modify the deficiency with permission from the issuing OCMI.
 The ACS surveyor-in-charge should also be notified prior to any action taken against the vessel's COI based either on the vessel's materiel condition or Safety Management System (ISM Code) compliance.
-For major materiel conditions items (No-Sail items) the procedure contained in Section 1.10, below, shall be followed.
+For major materiel conditions items (deficiencies that are restrictive in nature) the procedure contained in Section 1.10, below, shall be followed.

 Deficiencies issued by the U.S. Coast Guard shall be tracked in MISLE and the ACS database.
-Deficiencies noted on Vessel/Facility Inspection Requirements, Form CG-835, shall be documented in MISLE under inspection results.
-When a Condition of Class is issued in lieu of a deficiency noted by a MI, the deficiency as well as a description of the Conditon of Class should only be documented in the MISLE activity inspection narrative.
-The narrative should indicate how the deficiency is to be rectified.
+Deficiencies noted on Vessel Inspection Requirements, Form CG-835V, shall be documented in MISLE under inspection results.
+When a MI discovered deficiency is referred to and accepted by the ACS, the deficiencies should normally be marked as resolved in MISLE following the receipt of a finding number issued by the ACS.
+Deficiencies closed in this manner will be subject to additional oversight during future inspections or audits.

-For deficiencies annotated on Vessel/Facility Inspection Requirements, Form CG-835, the MI should note the description of the deficiency in a direct and succinct statement that should contain two important elements.
+For deficiencies annotated on Vessel Inspection Requirements, Form CG-835V, the MI should note the description of the deficiency in a direct and succinct statement that should contain two important elements.
 First, the description should describe the standard the vessel does not meet.
 Second, the description should state why the vessel does not meet the requirement.
-When drafting the deficiency, the MI should attempt to order deficiencies in order of severity, listing NO-SAIL "CG-835s" or deficiencies restrictive in nature first.
+When drafting the deficiency, the MI should attempt to order deficiencies in order of severity, listing deficiencies restrictive in nature first.
 All deficiency descriptions should be as specific and descriptive as possible using quantifiable language and include the convention or regulatory cites for reference.
 The MI shall assign a compliance date appropriate to the nature of each deficiency.
 In making the determination, the MI should consider the following: the nature and severity of the deficiency, the minimum amount of time normally needed to correct such a deficiency, the availability of resources to correct the deficiency, and the vessel's itinerary.